Wavetrend/RX14XX-TestApp/README.md

-# RX14XX-BL
+# RX14XX-TestApp
-RX14XX BootLoader Project
+RX14XX TestApp for BootLoader Project

-This repo contains the bootloader project used by RX1400 and RX1410 application projects
+This repo contains the an application project for testing the RX14XX-BL Bootloader project